KnownStormChaser/master-weather-model-list/README.md

 - Operational role assignments for satellite constellations, which rotate over time as new spacecraft commission and older ones retire

-Operational NWP and satellite systems evolve continuously.
+Operational forecast and observation systems evolve continuously.
 Resolution changes, physics upgrades, ensemble size changes, instrument decommissioning, and distribution channel changes can happen with little public notice, and the gap between documented and operational configurations can be months or years for